cityjson/cjdb/README.md

 cjdb --help
 ```

-Every time you make a new addition to the code you can run `poetry install` again to install the changes to your package
+Every time you make some changed to the package you can run `poetry install` to reinstall.

 ### Testing